 By setting the ‘Quantity’ you multiply $1 (the value set for ‘Face Value per Unit’).

-The ‘Price’ can be as $1.
+The ‘Unit/share price’ can be as $1.

 The Brokerage amount can be left empty or can be filled if needed.

 Face Value per Unit is set too high

-The most common error is due to the Face Value per Unit being set too high.
-See the example below for an idea of how the Face Value per Unit influences the calculation of interest.
+The Face Value per Unit being set too high is influences the calculation of interest.

 The First Payment date is set before the Traded On date

-The second most common error is when the ‘first payment’ date is set before the ‘traded on’ date.
+When the ‘first payment’ date is set before the ‘traded on’ date.
 In this case, the first payment does not occur, which leads to missing interest payments in your account.

-The solution: ensure there is correct sequencing for the dates required in order to create a fixed interest item.
+The solution: Ensure there is correct sequencing for the dates required in order to create a fixed interest item.
 The maturity date needs to be set when the fixed interest ends.
 The first payment date should always be after the traded on date.

-the face value per unit x coupon rate x quantity.
+the face value per unit x coupon rate x quantity

 Last modified on August 19, 2021 UTC